 Features

 No. SSH-1 has inherent design flaws which make it vulnerable.
-It is now generally considered obsolete and should be avoided.
+It is now generally

 Does SSH Hotkeys support SSH-2?